What to Start: Choosing an HIV Regimen

 An HIV regimen is a combination of HIV medicines used to treat HIV infection.
 HIV treatment (also called antiretroviral therapy or ART) begins with choosing an HIV regimen.
 People on ART take the HIV medicines in their HIV regimens every day.
 ART helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.

-There are more than 30 HIV medicines approved by the U.S. Food and Drug Administration (FDA) to treat HIV infection.
+The U.S. Food and Drug Administration (FDA) has approved more than 30 HIV medicines to treat HIV infection.
 Some HIV medicines are available in combination (in other words, two or more different HIV medicines combined in one pill).

 What are the HIV drug classes?

 - Nucleoside reverse transcriptase inhibitors (NRTIs)

 - Fusion inhibitors